 Understanding the Vineyard Real Estate Market

 Similarly we take the time to educate our clients about the Martha’s Vineyard real estate market and how it varies from town to town and price point to price point.
 We explain what the recent sales and trends represent, which can be complicated as this is a secondary market and does not always reflect the same patterns of primary markets.
 The dynamics of our market are unusual; buying a home on Martha's Vineyard is more often a want than a need.
-The length of time that properties are on the market is longer (averaging eighteen months as of November 2013), and the number of properties that are available and meet your criteria may be smaller.
+The length of time that properties are on the market is often longer here than in other markets, and the number of properties that are available and meet your criteria may be smaller.

 We share how zoning, permitting, and planning varies from town to town and within specific associations, districts, and coastal areas.
 More importantly, we recognize when properties require further expertise and will facilitate consultations with engineers or surveyors when your objectives require it.